 - By instrumentation of a victim under the age of 14

 Oklahoma law still lists first degree rape as a capital offense; however, the death penalty for non-homicide crimes was ruled unconstitutional by the United States Supreme Court in 2005.
-Rather, a first degree crime is punishable by a minimum of five years in prison and a maximum of life without parole.
+Now first degree rape in Oklahoma is punishable by a minimum of five years in prison and a maximum of life without parole.
 Considered an egregious sexual offense, it is subject to Oklahoma's "Eighty Five Percent Rule," which means that anyone convicted of the crime must serve at least 85 percent of his or her sentence before becoming eligible for parole.

 Sentencing & Punishment